| |

 1993: Cherry Creek Arts Festival, Denver, CO : Fiber 1st Place

-1992: Philadelphia Museum of Art Craft Show, Fiber Award
+1992: Philadelphia Museum of Art Craft Show: Excellence in Fiber Award

 Publications (Selected)